 The frames will go through their final stages of polishing before completion.

-This meticulous approach to work allows for complete customization on a customer's order.
+This meticulous approach to work allows for complete customization of a customer’s order.
 Having the workstations separated this way allows for the product to be easily transported to the next process.
-Although, having the options for personalized items mean the items won’t go through the same order.
+Although, having the options for personalized items means the items won’t go through the same order.

 If you’d like an alternative example of job shop manufacturing, you can watch another explanation here and have flashbacks to your high school years.

 But, the complicated work-flow of job shop manufacturing looks like this: